tomedunn/the-finished-book/_theory/xgte-encounter-building.md

     <figcaption>Figure 4: Plots monster conversions given by Eqn. \eqref{eq:n-npcs} with \(\XP_{\thresh} = \XP_{\mathrm{Hard}}\) against values given in the <a href="https://www.dndbeyond.com/sources/xgte/dungeon-masters-tools#MultipleMonsters1st5thLevel">Multiple Monsters</a> tables in <em>XGtE</em>.</figcaption>
 </figure>

-The _XGtE_ rules also include guidelines for building encounters that are easier or harder than this default Hard difficulty.
+The multiple monster encounter building rules also include guidelines for building encounters that are easier or harder than this default Hard difficulty.
 For easier encounters, they recommend treating the party as $$1/3$$ smaller, and for harder encounters treating the party as $$50\%$$ larger.
 This are fitting adjustments because, as Fig. <a href="#fig:xp-threshold-ratios" class="fig-ref">5</a> shows (below) the Medium XP threshold is generally $$1/3$$ smaller than the Hard XP threshold, and the Deadly XP threshold is generally $$50\%$$ higher than the Hard XP threshold.
 Meaning, these adjustments are designed to create Medium and Deadly encounters respectively.

 <figure id="fig:xp-threshold-ratios">
     {% include_relative xgte-encounter-building/fig-xp-threshold-ratios-small.html %}